an-bui/ENVS-193DS_workshop-08/README.md

 The rendered version of the template from 4 PM is [here](https://an-bui.github.io/ENVS-193DS_workshop-08/code/workshop-08_code_TEMPLATE_4PM.html).

+The rendered version of the template from 9 AM is [here](https://an-bui.github.io/ENVS-193DS_workshop-08/code/workshop-08_code_TEMPLATE_9AM.html).

 You will need to find the rendered output to your own .html in your forked version of the repository!
 Insert that link here.